cknoettg/NachoCoin-1/README.md

 nachocoin.conf file info
 Run the wallet once then close it and go to `%APPDATA%\roaming\nachocoin` (On windows).
-Open a text editor like (notepad++), Create a file called `nachicoin.conf` if one does not exist if it exists then paste this in to the conf file,
+Open a text editor like (notepad++), Create a file called `nachocoin.conf` if one does not exist if it exists then paste this in to the conf file,
 ```
 rpcuser=rpc_nachocoin
 rpcpassword=ANYPASSWORDYOUWANTTOSET-Justnotthis1